K-dash/pyropust/README.md

 print(f"Hello, {name}!")  # Hello, Alice!
 ```

-## Blueprint (Batch Execution)
+## Blueprint (Typed Pipelines)

-For performance-critical pipelines, use `Blueprint` to define a sequence of operations and execute them in a single Rust call.
-This reduces Python↔Rust boundary crossings, which can help in longer pipelines.
+Use `Blueprint` to define a typed, composable pipeline with explicit error handling.
+The primary value is clarity and type-safety across a sequence of operations.
+Performance can improve in some cases, but it is not guaranteed and should be treated as a secondary benefit.

 ```python
 from pyrope import Blueprint, Op, run